-Pride is a pretty important thing in life.
-Pride in what you do, in who you are, and in how you go about shaping the world around you.
-At Trine University, it’s a special kind of pride—in ourselves and in the experience we provide you—that truly sets us apart.
+Pride is a pretty important part of life.
+Pride in what you do, in who you are and in how you go about shaping the world around you.
+At Trine University, it’s a special kind of pride — in ourselves and in the experience we provide — that truly sets us apart.

 - We are consistently ranked among the best universities in the Midwest by U.S. News & World Report and the Princeton Review.

-- Our cast metals program was ranked as one of the best undergraduate cast metals programs in North America by the Foundry Education Foundation.
+- Our cast metals program is ranked as one of the best undergraduate cast metals programs in North America by the Foundry Education Foundation.

-- Our faculty have earned advanced degrees from places like Carnegie Mellon, Stanford, Princeton, Yale, Michigan, the University of Chicago, Notre Dame, NYU, Virginia Tech, and Texas, among others.
+- Our faculty have earned advanced degrees from schools such as Carnegie Mellon, Stanford, Princeton, Yale, Michigan, the University of Chicago, Notre Dame, Virginia Tech and Texas, among others.

-- In the past decade alone we’ve invested more than $75 million on enhancements and the construction of buildings and facilities dedicated to learning, athletics and student life: $12 million in the last year alone!
+- In the past decade alone more than $75 million was invested for enhancements and the construction of buildings and facilities dedicated to learning, athletics and student life: $12 million in the past year alone.

-- Ford Hall, currently under renovation through spring 2015, will boast technology-rich classrooms, the Rhoads Center for Entrepreneurship and a design that models the business world.
-This enhanced learning environment will also offer a laboratory with up-to-the-minute information about stocks being traded and other business news.
+- Ford Hall, renovated in 2015, boast technology-rich classrooms, the Rhoads Center for Entrepreneurship and a design that models the business world.
+This enhanced learning environment offers a laboratory with up-to-the-minute information about stocks being traded and other business news.

-- Our spacious student villas and apartments offer some of the finest housing accommodations you’re likely to find at a college or university including Reiners Residence Hall set to open in the fall of 2015.
+- Our spacious student villas and apartments, including Reiners Residence Hall which opened in August 2015, offer some of the finest housing accommodations likely to be found at a college or university.

-- Trine's new School of Health Sciences building on Parkview's Randalia campus, Fort Wayne, is the home of Trine's new physical therapy program.
-This location has laboratories, classrooms and offices to support the physical therapy program, which launched in fall 2014 with classes at capacity.
+- Trine's new School of Health Sciences building on Parkview's Randallia campus, Fort Wayne, is the home of Trine's physical therapy program.
+This location has laboratories, classrooms and offices to support the physical therapy program, launched in fall 2014 with classes at capacity.

-- The T. Furth Center for Performing Arts and Ryan Concert Hall is a state-of-the-art venue that provides a prominent place for the arts in the lives of students and the community.
+- The $8.3 million T. Furth Center for Performing Arts and Ryan Concert Hall is a state-of-the-art venue that provides a prominent place for the arts in the lives of students and the community.

-- Nearly 25,000-square-foot facility, the $6 million Jim and Joan Bock Center for Innovation and Biomedical Engineering is stocked with state-of-the-art equipment, a cast metals laboratory, a plastics laboratory, and a rapid prototyping and motion analysis laboratory to support the Allen School of Engineering and Technology and Trine’s Innovation One, an incubator for technology and business to help spur economic development in the region.
+- A nearly 25,000-square-foot facility, the $6 million Jim and Joan Bock Center for Innovation and Biomedical Engineering is stocked with state-of-the-art equipment, a cast metals laboratory, a plastics laboratory, a rapid prototyping laboratory and motion analysis laboratory to support the Allen School of Engineering &Technology and Trine’s Innovation One, an incubator for technology and business to help spur economic development in the region.

 - The $13.5 million Rick L. and Vicki L. James University Center offers students one of the most modern and distinct student centers in the country.

-- Zollner Golf Course, right on our campus, has hosted PGA events and has been a three-time host of the National Collegiate Golf Championships.
+- Zollner Golf Course, right on our campus, has hosted PGA events and is a three-time host of the National Collegiate Golf Championships.